vanzin/jEdit/README.SRC.txt

 * Tips for Eclipse/NetBeans/IDE users:

+A file "jsr305.jar" contains definitions of the annotations used in jEdit source code.
+It is downloaded automatically by ivy as part of the ant build process, to your lib/compile subfolder.
+If you add that jar to the
+project properties - java build path - libraries, that will get rid of the compiler errors on the annotations.

+A file "tools.jar" from the JDK is also needed in your java build path - libraries section of the eclipse project.

 Some of the source directories are only needed for building packages on certain platforms.
-If you add jEdit source to an IDE like Eclipse that tries to build everything, you'll get some errors from these directories unless you have the right libraries.
+If you add jEdit source to an IDE like Eclipse that tries to compile every .java file, you'll get some errors from these directories unless you have the right libraries, which are automatically downloaded by ivy.
 However, if you tell Eclipse to exclude these directories, you can still build and run/debug jEdit from source.
 Follow these steps:

  - Project properties - Java build path
  - Source - Excluded dirs - Edit - Add multiple
- - Add these subdirs: net, de, build
+ - Add these subdirs: net, de, build, test, misc

 The "eclipse-formatting.xml" file can be used to set the code format style to be the same as what is currently used here.